Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Stone Types and Formation Factors

 Calcium oxalate stones comprise the majority of cases.
 These form when calcium combines with oxalate—a compound found in many foods including spinach, nuts, and chocolate.
-Urine chemistry determines whether these minerals remain dissolved or crystallize.
+Urine chemistry determines whether these minerals remain dissolved or crystallise.
 Dehydration concentrates urine, promoting crystal formation.

 Uric acid stones develop when urine becomes too acidic.
 Diets high in animal proteins increase uric acid production.
 These stones sometimes grow rapidly and may not appear on standard X-rays, requiring different imaging techniques for detection.